L.A. Confidential (film): Accolades

 TIME magazine ranked L.A.
 Confidential the best film of 1997.
 The National Society of Film Critics also ranked it the year's best film and Curtis Hanson was voted Best Director.
 The New York Film Critics Circle also voted L.A.
 Confidential the year's best film in addition to ranking Hanson best director, and his and Brian Helgeland's best screenplay.
 The Los Angeles Film Critics Association and the National Board of Review also voted L.A.
 Confidential the year's best film.
-As a result, it is one of three films in history to sweep the "Big Four" critics' awards, alongside Schindler's List (1993) and The Social Network (2010).
+As a result, it is one of four films in history to sweep the "Big Four" critics' awards, alongside Schindler's List (1993), The Social Network (2010), and One Battle After Another (2025).

-It was also voted the best film set in Los Angeles in the last 25 years by a group of Los Angeles Times writers and editors with two criteria: "The movie had to communicate some inherent truth about the L.A. experience, and only one film per director was allowed on the list."
+In 2006, Writers Guild of America West ranked its screenplay 60th in WGA's list of 101 Greatest Screenplays.
+In 2008, it was also voted the best film set in Los Angeles in the last 25 years by a group of Los Angeles Times writers and editors with two criteria: "The movie had to communicate some inherent truth about the L.A. experience, and only one film per director was allowed on the list."
 In 2009, the London Film Critics' Circle voted L.A.
 Confidential one of the best films of the past 30 years.
 The February 2020 issue of New York Magazine lists L.A.
 Confidential as among "The Best Movies That Lost Best Picture at the Oscars."